Article heros74 1

-Why UX Design Strategy Is Important for the Success of Your edTech Product
+Why UX Design Strategy Is Important for the Success of Your EdTech Product

 You already know that deep discovery into the needs of teachers and students sets your edTech product up for success.
-But how do you get from UX discovery to a full-fledged design strategy?

-UX design strategy is important for aligning your stakeholders and creating solutions that meet the needs of your users.
 It also keeps your project on track and mitigates the risks of product design.
-That way, you won’t waste time or budget designing solutions that don’t work.
+That way, you won't waste time or budget designing solutions that don't work.

-What’s more, product teams that design learning tools strategically possess a key differentiator in the edTech industry.
-Because of their strategic efforts, they create engaging, effective tools that users love and vouch for.
-Who doesn’t want that?
+What's more, product teams that design learning tools strategically possess a key differentiator in the edTech industry.

-Below, you’ll learn more about why UX strategy is crucial to the success of your edTech product and how to create a strategic summary to align everyone on your team.
-Let’s dive in!
+Below, you'll learn more about why UX strategy is crucial to the success of your edTech product and how to create a strategic summary to align everyone on your team.

 The difference between UX design strategy and UXR

-User experience research (UXR) is a foundational starting point for all edTech product strategy.
 Through qualitative interviews and quantitative analysis, your team will vet assumptions about the needs, pain points, and behaviors of teachers and learners.

-After conducting interviews or testing user flows, however, you’ll be left with questions about how to solve for those specific needs.
-UX design strategy answers these questions, synthesizes them, and allows you to design creative solutions to support your users.
+After conducting interviews or testing user flows, however, you'll be left with questions about how to solve for those specific needs.

 In my experience, UX design strategy results in two important outcomes—both of which impact your edTech product development timeline: